cineafx/intelspam/README.md

 ## AUTHORS
 This Script got written by [cineafx].

-Open sourced by [iLembus] with permissioN.
+Open sourced by [iLembus] with permission.

 ## LICENSE